How to choose an interior paint colour for your house

-Magazines, websites, even your friends' homes should be your starting point when selecting a new colour palette for your home.
+Finding inspiration should be your starting point when selecting a new colour palette for your home.
 There are hundreds of magazines and websites that are devoted to interior design and current trends.
-You could also try looking through a book of colour swatches or make a booking with a Colour Consultant who will come to your house and help you choose the perfect palette.
+You could also try looking through a book of colour swatches or look online for some inspiration.

 Remember, it's better to spend a small amount of time and money on testing different colours or shades than going to a lot of effort and expense painting an entire room only to find you don't completely love the colour.

 Now you've decided on your colour scheme, find out how easy it is to paint your home.